 All memberships require 24 hours to process.
 Please allow 24 hours and check back again.
 Please send us a note for further assistance if needed.

 Your PRS number is located on your profile.
-Please find your name on the Shooter Page, click on your name.
+Please find your name on the Shooter Page, and click on your name.
 This will take you to your PRS profile, which lists your PRS number and other important information like your scores and region.